Dynamic Discounting and the Time Value of Money

 Finance of Today

 This is the foundation of finance today.
-It’s also the reason why both AP automation and dynamic discounting make perfect sense on both sides of a trade.
+It’s also the reason why both Electronic Invoicing and dynamic discounting make perfect sense on both sides of a trade.
 And, what it means is that any funds that are available in the present are worth more than the same sum of money in the future.
 Why?
 To begin with, for the money’s potential for earning interest.
 On the other hand, those funds could also be used for reinvestment, expansion, or growth of a business.
-It’s basically the same theory as ‘a bird in the hand is worth two in the bush’.
+It’s basically the same theory as ‘a bird in the hand is worth two in the bush.

 Making the Most of the TVM